Birding all around Iceland

 The program ends in Keflavík.
 Anyway, depending on the plan of the rest of your journey and depending on your international flight schedule, options might be spending one night in Reykjavík (or in Keflavík) or flying back to your contry in the afternoon.

-Availability: early May to mid July.
+Availability: fixed departure on May 17.
+On request, private tours available from early May to mid July.

-Departure point: pick up at Keflavík International Airport.
+Departure point: Keflavík International Airport.

 Tour duration: 12 days.